Skip to content

 Background

 Anu does not stand alone.
-To use it effectively, knowledge of web technology stacks is recommended.
+To begin using it, fundamental knowledge of web technologies is strongly recommended.
 Here is what you need to know, and what would be nice to know.

 Need to Know

-1. The basics of web development - JS/HTML/CSS.
+1. The basics of web development: JavaScript, HTML, and CSS.

-Dive in without these you may find shallow water and angry stack overflow 🧙
+Dive in without these you may find shallow waters and anger Stack Overflow 🧙

 Suggested Reading